 Get a glimpse of the royals at Stockholm Palace

-A fun thing to do in Stockholm for those who consider themselves royal watchers is to make a trip to the grand Stockholm Palace.
+One of the best places to visit in Stockholm for those who consider themselves royal watchers is to make a trip to the grand Stockholm Palace.
 Situated in the Old Town overlooking the city, the baroque palace is the official residence of Sweden’s monarchy.

 While the royal family doesn’t actually live on site these days, the 600-room palace is still used for official business such as meeting with visiting heads of state.
 Visitors are welcome to explore the interior, as part of the daily guided tours that are scheduled around official receptions.

-Even travellers who don’t head inside will find lots to explore around the expansive grounds, and should time their visit for the daily Changing of the Guard, or the ceremonial march through Stockholm which takes place during the summer months.
+Even if you don’t head inside there’s lots to explore around the expansive grounds, especially if you time your visit for the daily Changing of the Guard, or the ceremonial march through Stockholm which takes place during the summer months.

 Glide through the city on a boat ride